Aantrreksh/sql-query/sqlref/timeseries_functions_dataproc.md

 Segment a time series based on the specified anchor.
 The specified Long values determine a segment that begins before (third parameter) and ends after (fourth parameter) each anchor point.
 For example:

 - Specify 0,0 to return only those observations that correspond to the anchor points.
-- Specify 5,3 to create a segment that includes, in addition to the observation at each anchor point, all observations that occur between 5 timeticks before and 3 timeticks after each anchor point.
+- Specify 5,3 to create a segment that includes, in addition to the observation at each anchor point, all observations that occur between five timeticks before and three timeticks after each anchor point.
-- Specify 5,-3 to create a segment that includes all observations that occur between 5 and 3 timeticks before the anchor point.
+- Specify 5,-3 to create a segment that includes all observations that occur between five and three timeticks before the anchor point.

 **TS_SEGMENT_BY_MARKER (ts: AnyTimeSeries, marker: BooleanExpressionType[Any], prevInclusive: Boolean, nextInclusive: Boolean, requiresStartAndEnd: Boolean)**
 Output: Same as input